Nova Scotia Youth Centre: Abuse allegations

 A March 1995 report by Viki Samuels-Stewart, commissioned by the Nova Scotia Department of Justice, found that young offenders were victims of abuse at both the Shelburne and Waterville youth centres.
 Some employees at Waterville testified that they had witnessed such abuses.
 One of the changes made in response to the report was to require the presence of two employees during pat searches, except during emergencies.

 In 2019, the Royal Canadian Mounted Police (RCMP) launched an investigation, called Operation Headwind, into allegations of sexual abuse at the youth centre between 1988 and 2017.
 In July 2023, the police announced that they had gathered statements from 70 males who said they were abused at Waterville, and had launched a special hotline to gather more information.
 In July 2023, the police stated that there could be as many as 200 abuse survivors.
 In September 2025, after having interviewed over 450 survivors and witnesses, the RCMP arrested the former swim instructor at Waterville, who was charged with 66 sex-related offences involving 30 victims.
+He was released on bail.
 Police stated that they believe there are more survivors and witnesses who had not yet come forward and encouraged them to do so.